 Chelsea was based in 1905.
 The first emblem of the club was a collective image of the British army veterans with medals on their chests.
-In fact, it was the logo of the Royal Hospital of Chelsea.
+It was the logo of the Royal Hospital of Chelsea.
 It was not put on the form but appeared on the first match programs.
-So the club was nicknamed “The Pensioners”.
+So the club was nicknamed “The Pensioners.”

-The fate of the club name was determined in 1905 in the pub “The Butcher’s Knife”.
-Also, there were other options, for example, “Stamford Bridge”, as they later named the stadium of the Kensington and FC London teams.
+The fate of the club name was determined in 1905 in the pub “The Butcher’s Knife.”
+There were other options, such as “Stamford Bridge,” as they later named the stadium of the Kensington and FC London teams.
 Nevertheless, executives decided to save the name of the London district, where Mark Twain and Oscar Wilde lived, and where the club was based.

 Elements of the Chelsea logo, 1953: